Chocolate Hazelnut Rugelach Delightfully Decadent Treat

 Chocolate Hazelnut Rugelach

-Delicious crescent-shaped pastries filled with hazelnut spread and chopped hazelnuts.
+Delicious crescent-shaped pastries filled with chocolate hazelnut spread and toasted hazelnuts.

 Ingredients